 A big advantage to many platforms is flexibility, specifically in the form of their API (application programming interface).
 This is sort of like the instructions from one set of code to another that allows two programs to work alongside, or on top of one another.

 There are different standards of API, with RESTful API (or sometimes just REST) being somewhat of a gold standard, especially with open-source CRM.
 This “representational state transfer.”
 Since the idea of open-source is to never close the gates on new developments no matter where they come from, many API builders count on the freedom and flexibility of RESTful API.

 All of the above-discussed open-source CRMs take advantage of RESTful API.

 Depending on your skill set and what you want to achieve with a CRM, open source might appeal to you more than a free or paid closed source one.

-If you’re running a small business and looking for very specific features, going open source could indeed be the way forward.
-But if your business is doing something more ‘normal’ in a well-defined market, needs more complex tools, and/or demands highly responsive product support, it might be better to go with a fully-loaded, proprietary tool that was built to address your needs.
+If you’re running a small business and looking for very specific features, going open source CRM software could indeed be the way forward.
+But if your business is doing something more ‘normal’ in a well-defined market, needs more complex tools, and/or demands highly responsive product support, it might be better to go with a feature-rich, proprietary tool that was built to address your needs.